 I stayed at the Mayflower Society house, right up the road from the waterfront.
 I could see the portico covering Plymouth Rock from the front porch.
 When Austin stayed in Plymouth, she stayed at the hotel across the street from the house.
 The accommodations were lovely, and it was an incredible opportunity to stay there!

 On Saturday, May 20, pirates arrived in Plymouth.
 Based on an actual event described in William Bradford’s journal, this kicks off the season for the Mayflower Society.
 The New Plimmoth Gard were Pilgrims and pirates for the day, and I loved watching the families and children interacting with them.
 It’s so important for children to have opportunities like this; not only might it inspire them to learn more history, but it also emphasizes the value of doing so.
-I also enjoyed chatting with some of the reenactors, many of whom engage in detailed research themselves, later that night.
+I also enjoyed chatting with some of the reenactors, most of whom engage in detailed research themselves, later that night.

 Saturday was the best weather for the entire week, and I was lucky enough to get a personal tour from Joyce Poremski, a Plymouth Antiquarian Society docent.
 The Society sponsors a cemetery tour focusing on Austin, which I’ve never been able to attend before.
 Burial Hill is just a fascinating place in general, as you can see from this photograph to the right.
 Throughout the entire trip, I was able to start making some connections with names and families that have given me more insight into Austin’s letters, even though I’ve had them for six years.